qq1012510777/cuDFNsys/README.md

 The _cuDFNsys_ relies on several open packages: OpenMP, CUDA, Eigen, Gmsh, UMFPACK and HDF5.

-Installations of these libraries could be disturbing, even you are familiar with Linux, CMake, C++ and so on.
-I cannot write a bash file that help you install all these libraries at one time.
-You should go to their homepages, and install them one by one.
-The Gmsh C++ API that the _cuDFNsys_ relies on should support OCC mode, meaning that the occt library is required. _I am very willing to help, but you should be familiar with the Linux, CMake, C++ and so on_.
+The Gmsh C++ API that the _cuDFNsys_ relies on should support OCC mode, meaning that the occt library is required.

 * [Installation of CUDA](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html)